-Making your own natural hair loss products is a great way to harness the healing power of herbs and essential oils - and protect yourself from harmful chemicals and synthetic additives.
+Making your own natural hair loss products is a great way to harness the restoring power of herbs and essential oils - and protect yourself from harmful chemicals and synthetic additives.

 A double-blind, placebo-controlled study used a combination of essential oils or a placebo oil in 86 people with alopecia areata.